bigcommerce/catalyst/docs/index.md

 ### Shopper experience

 * **Optimized shopping experiences**.
-Catalyst provides a very fast and optimized experience for guest shoppers and supports the dynamic experiences that matter to logged-in customers.
+Catalyst provides a guest shopper experience optimized for speed and supports the dynamic experiences that matter to logged-in customers.
 * **Secure checkout**.
 Catalyst uses an optimized one-page redirected checkout on our hosted SaaS environment to simplify PCI compliance.
 By default, your headless storefront never collects or transmits personally identifiable information, or _PII_, such as credit card numbers.

 > [!NOTE]